Ruuudy1/Lab-Report-2/StringServer.md

-Part 1:
+# Part 1:
-Eeb server called StringServer that supports the path and behavior described below:
+## Web server called StringServer that supports the path and behavior described below:
 ![image](https://github.com/Ruuudy1/Lab-Report-2/assets/130013367/e2d7a22b-bb30-4c7d-ae83-82642ecce986)
 ![image](https://github.com/Ruuudy1/Lab-Report-2/assets/130013367/47d38aa8-e850-4e40-a803-554dc513b689)

-Show the code for your StringServer, and two screenshots of using /add-message:
+### Show the code for your StringServer, and two screenshots of using /add-message:
 ![image](https://github.com/Ruuudy1/Lab-Report-2/assets/130013367/e80efa34-7517-474c-bca1-7120ad8c30fd)

-Which methods in your code are called?:
+### Which methods in your code are called?:

 The method handle() is called to add hello

-What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+### What are the relevant arguments to those methods, and the values of any relevant fields of the class?

 HttpExchange t = localhost:1128/add-messages?s=helloo :
 URI url = add-message?s